Online Guide - Estate Settlement/Liquidation | ScriptaLegal

 Estate inventory

-Note: A liquidator is bound to make an inventory.
-The latter can be exempt from making an inventory only if all the heirs and successors agree to it.
+Note: A liquidator is required to draw up an inventory.
+The liquidator can only be dispensed with if all the heirs and successors agree.

 Calculation of the partitionable value of acquests in the event of death